![[ebook] Mastering Kubernetes Autoscaling](https://static.thechief.io/prod/images/Untitled_design_1_IfT.2e16d0ba.fill-970x250.format-webp.webp)

 Key Features

-AWS offers a diverse range of GPU instance families to meet varying performance and budget requirements. p4 and p5 instances are optimized for high-performance deep learning training using NVIDIA A100 and H100 GPUs, while g5 instances are ideal for graphics-intensive applications.
+- p4, p5, g5, and inf1 instance types: AWS provides diverse GPU instance families for different performance and budget needs. p4 and p5 instances are optimized for high-performance deep learning training with NVIDIA A100 and H100 GPUs, while g5 instances are better suited for graphics-intensive applications.

-AWS Elastic Inference allows you to attach just the right amount of inference acceleration to your EC2 or SageMaker instances, significantly reducing costs for deep learning inference workloads.
+- Elastic Inference and SageMaker integration: Elastic Inference allows you to attach the exact amount of inference acceleration to your EC2 or SageMaker instances, significantly reducing costs for inference workloads.

 Pricing

-- p4d (8x A100): ~$32.77/hour
+- p4d (8x A100): ~$32.77/hr

-- g5 (1x A10G): ~$1.01/hour
+- g5 (1x A10G): ~$1.01/hr

 Microsoft Azure

 Microsoft Azure is one of the leading cloud GPU providers, offering powerful GPU-based computing through its Azure N-Series Virtual Machines.
-These VMs are equipped with NVIDIA GPUs and are purpose-built for high-performance tasks such as deep learning, AI model training, simulations, and rendering.
-The latest NC A100 v4 series includes configurations with up to 8 NVIDIA A100 Tensor Core GPUs, providing exceptional compute power for machine learning and scientific workloads.
+These VMs are equipped with NVIDIA GPUs and are built for high-performance tasks such as deep learning, AI model training, simulations, and rendering.
+The latest NC A100 v4 series includes configurations with up to 8 NVIDIA A100 Tensor Core GPUs, delivering exceptional compute power for machine learning and scientific workloads.

 Key Features